Xewonsik/the-code-for-AI-s-simplified-version-of-Xash3d-doesn-t-work./README.md

 # Mini version Xash3d

+The code for AI's simplified version of Xash3d doesn't work.

-!
+# !
 CODE BY AI !